cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 Here are eight you can borrow and use right away.

-1. First-principles (“What are the primitives?”)

-Strip away jargon and complexity until you get to the most basic truths.
+1. **First-principles** (“What are the primitives?”): Strip away jargon and complexity until you get to the most basic truths.
 From there, rebuild your understanding.
 This works because reality is easier to reason about than opinions.

-2. Inversion (“How could this fail?”)

-Instead of only asking how to succeed, flip the question and look for ways it could go wrong.
+2. **Inversion** (“How could this fail?”): Instead of only asking how to succeed, flip the question and look for ways it could go wrong.
 Anticipating failure is often the fastest way to avoid it.

-3. Disconfirming evidence (“What would prove me wrong?”)

-Ask what would make your current belief false.
+3. **Disconfirming evidence** (“What would prove me wrong?”): Ask what would make your current belief false.
 This keeps you from cherry-picking facts that only confirm your view.

-4. Assumption audit (“What am I taking for granted?”)

-List the things you believe are true without checking.
+4. **Assumption audit** (“What am I taking for granted?”): List the things you believe are true without checking.
 Questioning assumptions often reveals the weakest part of your thinking.

-5. Constraint lens (“What if we had half the time/budget?”)

-Imagine having fewer resources.
+5. **Constraint lens** (“What if we had half the time/budget?”): Imagine having fewer resources.
 Constraints force creativity, sharpen priorities, and surface shortcuts you might have missed.

-6. Comparative calibration (“Compared to what?”)

-Numbers and claims mean little without context.
+6. **Comparative calibration** (“Compared to what?”): Numbers and claims mean little without context.
 Always anchor them to a baseline, a competitor, or a past result.

-7. Decomposition (“Can we split this into 3 parts?”)

-Break a big problem into smaller, more manageable chunks.
+7. **Decomposition** (“Can we split this into 3 parts?”): Break a big problem into smaller, more manageable chunks.
 Solving each piece separately is often faster and less overwhelming.

-8. Time travel (pre-mortem/post-mortem)

-Jump forward in time.
+8. **Time travel** (pre-mortem/post-mortem): Jump forward in time.
 In a pre-mortem, imagine the project has failed and ask why.
 In a post-mortem, imagine it has succeeded and trace back the steps that led there.

-> Use questions to turn meetings into decisions, incidents into root causes, and hunches into hypotheses.

 # Anti-Patterns